Illegal immigration to Mexico: Public opinion

 The face-to-face survey was conducted for Mexican adults after a dramatic increase in Mexico's immigration enforcement after an agreement had been made in June with the US.
-Fewer of half of Mexicans were aware of the June agreement, and 34% of those oppsed it, 59% supported it.
+Fewer of half of Mexicans were aware of the June agreement, and 34% of those opposed it, 59% supported it.
 Several analysts had predicted the base of Mexican President Andrés Manuel López Obrador to be disillusioned when he agreed to heighten Mexico's immigration enforcement.
 However, the poll instead suggested that his new approach lost very little of López Obrador's popularity.
 He maintained a strong 70% approval rating eight months after he had assumed office.
 As many as 54% stated that he was standing up for the interests of Mexico in his dealings with the United States and on immigration.
-Furthermore, 51% of Mexicans support using the country's recently-formed National Guard to repel the migration of illegal immigrants to Mexico.
+Furthermore, 51% of Mexicans support using the country's recently formed National Guard to repel the migration of illegal immigrants to Mexico.
 He launched Mexican National Guard, which has played a major part in the intensifying of immigration enforcement.
 Also, 53% of Mexicans voiced their trust in the national guard, two thirds of Mexicans stated that they would like the national guard to be in their city, and 45% reported that they felt safer with the domestic force.

 In July 2019, the governors of three northern Mexican states (Coahuila, Nuevo León, and Tamaulipas) signed a statement announcing that they could not accept any more migrants.
 Coahuila Governor Miguel Ángel Riquelme Solís stated, "The number [of migrants] that the federal government is talking about is impossible for us to deal with."
 Guatemalans were set be the largest group of migrants apprehended at the United States border in 2019.
 That would be the very first time in modern history that Mexicans do not make up the largest migrant group by nationality.